EV makers AYRO, Karma team up to manufacture delivery vehicles

 “Restaurants are concerned about losing control of the experience and about the margin impact,” Keller said.

-Austin, Texas-based AYRO has an advisory council that includes restaurant chains Panera Bread Company, Jimmy John’s and Firrhouse Subs to advise on what they would like to see in the configuration of delivery vehicles, Keller said.
+Austin, Texas-based AYRO is developing an advisory council that it hopes will include representatives from restaurant chains Panera Bread Company, Jimmy John’s and Firehouse Subs to advise on what they would like to see in the configuration of delivery vehicles, Keller said.

 Reuters was not immediately able to reach the restaurant chains for comment.

-Note: (This story corrects 7th paragraph after company clarifies former comment to say the advisory council is in development and the restaurant chains haven’t been formally engaged yet)